infinyon/fluvio/rfc/offset-management.md

 No change to topic user create interface.

 The consume command needs to accept a consumer option.
-The consumer is used by the offset management to store and retreive the offset.
+The consumer is used by the offset management to store and retrieve the offset.
 This maps to the `.offset_consumer(...)` builder call that provides a consumer id.

 Consumers are automatically created if they don't exist via `consume` CLI: